aspnetboilerplate/aspnetboilerplate/doc/WebSite/Audit-Logging.md

 The auditing system uses [**IAbpSession**](/Pages/Documents/Abp-Session) to get the current UserId and TenantId.

-The Application service, MVC Controller, Web API and ASP.NET Core methods are automatically audited by default.
+The Application Service, MVC Controller, Web API and ASP.NET Core methods are automatically audited by default.

 #### About IAuditingStore

-The Auditing system uses **IAuditingStore** to save audit information.
+The auditing system uses **IAuditingStore** to save audit information.
 While you can implement it in your own way, it's fully implemented in the **module-zero** project.
 If you don't implement it, SimpleLogAuditingStore is used and it writes audit